The big questions for today are:

 The only halfway-special thing is that when there is degeneracy, the pressure will be different from what a naïve classical model would have predicted.
 For a Fermi gas, it will be higher.
 In particular, the pressure of a degenerate Fermi gas doesn’t go to zero at low temperatures.

 This document is also available in PDF format.
 You may find this advantageous if your browser has trouble displaying standard HTML math symbols.

 As the saying goes, learning proceeds from the known to the unknown.
 We can’t attack the aforementioned big questions until we have a clear idea of what degeneracy is, what pressure is, and why a fundamental force is called fundamental.
 Here are some smaller questions and answers that may serve as useful stepping-stones in preparation for answering the big questions.

-Answer: If the weight went down, the microscopic kinetic energy of the gas molecules would go up.
+Answer: If the anvil went down, the microscopic kinetic energy of the gas molecules would go up.
 We have a name for this change in gas energy as a function of volume: It’s called pressure.